17-19 Foley Street London W1W 6DW

 Their concept for Orée Boulangerie also showcases the strong tradition and heritage of the brand.
 With gold leaf lettering adorning the windows, the French boulangerie has a fresh and light contemporary interior.
 And with just a glass partition separating the baker from the front of house, customers are reminded of the freshness of the products.

 We love their concept for Zelman Meats.
 Shed may have adopted a no frills approach, but with the oxblood leather seating and contrasting utilitarian tiling and Butch Anthony’s artworks hanging on the walls they have created a characterful and cosy, yet cool restaurant.
 Equally offbeat is Absurd Bird, a new chicken shop in Bath, the playful bird, pops up in surprising places around the shadowy interior.

-Taking two simple ingredients: a unique idea borne out of location, mixed with a no-nonsense approach and adding a portion of debauched anarchy, shed have developed a design language now synonymous with MEATliquor.
+Taking two simple ingredients: a unique idea borne out of the location, mixed with a no-nonsense approach and adding a portion of debauched anarchy, Shed has developed a design language now synonymous with MEATliquor.
 For their latest incarnation, located in a disused tram shed near Kings Cross station, they have managed to retain the raw integrity of the building.
-Dominating the space a graffiti covered abandoned train carriage houses the bar and kitchen.
+Dominating the space a graffiti-covered abandoned train carriage houses the bar and kitchen.
 The restaurant also features bench carriage seats and imagery (created by ilovedust) which reference the bygone era of British Rail.
 A great gritty and highly visual concept; the more you look, the more you see.